zhanglj37/wordRG/README.md

 wordRG() is a simple R function for extracting abstracts on ResearchGate and generating personal research word cloud.

-I built it for practice when learning text mining and, of course, for fun.
+I built it for practice when learning text mining and for fun.

 Why not Google Scholar?